Poofy1/CADBUSI-Database/README.md

 # CASBUSI Database
 This database manager is designed to process breast ultrasound data from the Mayo Clinic and store it in a structured format, making it easy to manipulate, label, analyze, and prepare for machine learning training.

-## Features

-- Append new data to the database
-- Edit or replace data within the database
-- Detailed data selection
-- Prepare images for Labelbox labeling
-- Extract data from Labelbox
-- Package export data for machine learning training

-## Installation
+## Requirements

-### Prerequisites

 - Python 3.8
 - 6GB Nvidia GPU (Recommended)
+- At least 4 TB of hard drive space (Recommended)
 - Install required Python packages with pip:
 ```
 pip install -r requirements.txt
 ```

 ## Configuration

-### Parameters
-All input data will be controlled from the `main` script, you will need to configure the following parameters:
+All user parameters will be controlled from a `config.json` file, you will need to configure the following parameters:

-- `export_trust_ceiling`: This is a threshold that will only export the studies that have a high enough trust rating.
-- `val_split`: Set the validation split ratio.
-A value of 0.2 means 20% of the accession studies will be allocated for validation.
-- `images_per_row`: Determines how many images will be placed in each row in the cropped LabelBox images
-- `LB_API_KEY`: LabelBox API Key
-- `PROJECT_ID`: LabelBox Project ID
-- `zip_input`: This is where you will place the input zip files for new data.
+- `ZIPPED_DICOMS`: Directory of the zipped input data from Mayo Clinic.
+- `UNZIPPED_DICOMS`: Directory of the raw unzipped data.
-- `anon_location`: This is where you will place the additional input `total_cases_anon.csv` file.
+- `ANON_FILE`: Location of the additional input `total_cases_anon.csv` file.
-- `raw_storage_database`: This is where all the raw data will be stored.
-This will require a lot of drive space at this location.
+- `DATABASE_DIR`: Final location of the database.

+- `LABELBOX_API_KEY`: Label Box API key for uploading and retrieving Label Box data.
+- `PROJECT_ID`: LabelBox project ID.
+- `LABELBOX_LABELS`: Directory of processed labels from Label Box.

+- `EXPORT_DIR`: Output directory of all processed export data.
+- `VAL_SPLIT`: Validation split ratio for splitting up training data.

+- `DEBUG_DATA_RANGE`: (Default: `null`) Processed a reduced set of dicom files.
+- `RESET_PROCESSED_FEILD`: (Default: `false`) Sets all images as 'unprocessed' withing the `ImageData.csv`.
+- `REPROCESS_DATA_FILTERS`: (Default: `false`) Re-filters what will be included in the final export.

+## Usage / Modes
+- Within the `main.py` script you must select ONE of the four tasks to complete.
+Each mode will conduct a specific task.

+- `DEVELOP_DATABASE`: This process involves many steps and may take a significant amount of time to complete.
+In case of errors, checkpoints have been added to incrementally prompt the user which steps they need to process.
+The steps are as follows:
+    - DCM Parsing: Processes the input dicom files by converting metadata to csv and export the images.
+    - OCR: Reads the test description in the images with OCR and organizes the extracted data.
+    - Data Cleaning (Part 1/2): Finds and removes corrupted images.
+Removes duplicate data.
+Uses machine learning to find orientations of unlabeled images.
+    - Data Cleaning (Part 2/2): Filters what data will be used in the final export.
+Uses machine learning to inpaint calipers out of images.
+Renames all images to a specific format.
+    - Process Videos: Performs many of the operations we completed with image data with the video data instead.
-- `export_dir`: This is where all export data will be placed.
+- `DEVELOP_LABELBOX_DATA`: This process will prepare data to be uploaded to Label Box.

-### Mode Select
-- `only_append_to_database`: This mode allows you to add new or replace old data within the database.
-- `only_retreive_labelbox_data`: This mode will retrieve and add labeled LabelBox data to the database.
+- `RETREIVE_LABELBOX_DATA`: This process will retrieve and organize Label Box data to a directory.
-- `only_export`: This will export all relevant database and labeled data into the specified output folder (`export_dir`).
+- `DEVELOP_EXPORT`: This process will export all relevant database data and labeled data into the specified output directory.
-- Only one mode can be `True` at a time.

-### Database Input
-- All input zipped files must be in the `zip_input` folder variable.
-- An additional CSV file is required for extra metadata.
-The location should be specified in the `anon_location` variable.
+After configuring the `main.py` file, run the script to start the program:
+`python main.py`

-### Database Architecture
+## Database Architecture
 - The output database will be held in the `database` folder.
     - Images: `database/images/`
     - Videos: `database/videos/`